2006 UEFA Champions League final: First half

-With 18 minutes played, Lehmann became the first person to be sent off in a European Cup final after he brought down Samuel Eto'o outside the Arsenal box.
+With 18 minutes played, Lehmann became the first player to be sent off in a European Cup final after he brought down Samuel Eto'o outside the Arsenal box.
 Giuly subsequently put the ball in the back of the net, but the goal was not allowed due to the foul.
 Arsenal substituted Robert Pires for Manuel Almunia, their substitute goalkeeper.
 The free-kick was sent wide by Ronaldinho.
 Following Lehmann's dismissal Barcelona exerted more pressure on Arsenal, to the point where Emmanuel Eboué was cautioned for a high tackle.

 In the 37th minute Arsenal overcame their numerical disadvantage to score when Sol Campbell headed in from a Thierry Henry free-kick following Carles Puyol's foul on Emmanuel Eboué.
 Some believed that Eboué was guilty of diving.
 Arsenal held onto their lead for the remainder of the half.
 Barcelona's best chance came from Eto'o, whose shot hit the post via a save from Almunia.

 Second half

-At halftime, Barcelona replaced Edmílson, who had picked up an injury in the first half, with Andrés Iniesta.
+At half-time, Barcelona replaced Edmílson, who had picked up an injury in the first half, with Andrés Iniesta.
 Almunia saved a shot from Iniesta six minutes into the half.

-After 61 minutes, Barcelona substituted Larsson for Van Bommel.
+After 61 minutes, Barcelona substituted Van Bommel for Larsson.
 Minutes later, Alexander Hleb received a pass from Henry but shot wide of the goal.
 Arsenal began to press forward and both Henry and Ljungberg saw shots saved; Henry then had another chance to score after being put through by Hleb, but he shot straight at Valdés.
 Following this attack, Oleguer was replaced by Juliano Belletti, and Arsenal replaced Cesc Fàbregas with Mathieu Flamini.

 Next, Iniesta sent a pass through the inside-left channel to Larsson whose one-touch, right-footed lay-off quickly released Eto'o to equalise for Barcelona.
 Four minutes later, Larsson was again the provider, playing a one-two with Belletti in the inside-right channel, before the Brazilian full-back shot right-footed through Almunia's legs to score at the near post.

 The remaining minutes saw Arsenal replace Hleb with Reyes in an attempt to equalise, but Barcelona had the best chance during this period, only for Giuly to hit his shot straight at Almunia.
 Following this, Larsson impeded the Arsenal goalkeeper and was cautioned.
 The match finished soon after with Barcelona winning 2–1.
 With this defeat, Arsenal became the first English club and third overall – after Hamburger SV and Fiorentina – to have been runner-up in all three major European competitions (European Champion Clubs' Cup/UEFA Champions League, UEFA Cup/UEFA Europa League, and the now-defunct Cup Winners' Cup).